Travelling via the UK and Ireland

 Travelling to the UK via the Republic of Ireland

-We strongly recommend that, unless you are an EU student or a Tier 4 student (studying for a period of 6 months or longer), you arrive in Northern Ireland through a UK port of entry.
+We strongly recommend that, unless you are an EU student or a student visa holder (studying for a period of 6 months or longer), you arrive in Northern Ireland through a UK port of entry.